-Aviation is among the top exports in the world today.
-The United States exports $83-plus billion in aviation/aerospace trade, 70 percent of which is for the civilian market*.
+The United States exports of aviation products and services ranks **.
 The Embry-Riddle Ph.D. in Aviation Business Administration program allows highly qualified students and professionals from diverse backgrounds and aviation career paths to immerse themselves in this high-powered world of aviation business.

 As the first Ph.D. program to focus on the business aspects of the aviation industry, this degree is designed to educate students and professionals in conducting state-of-the-art research in all areas of this important field of study.